 Let’s Talk About Hate Following and Online Bullying

 I’ve wanted to address this topic for a while now but never wanted to acknowledge how unkind some people can be when most of you are so wonderful.
 This post has been written, saved as a draft, and deleted several times over the past year but today, I finally hit publish.
 I’m not sure why I brought it up because I haven’t looked in months, but earlier this week, I had a chat with Liz about this she shared her thoughts on instagram.
-Then Alaina said something in response to Liz’s posts and Julia chimed in and I knew it was time.
 We have all had cruel and judgmental things written about us and as someone who knows these ladies well, I can tell you firsthand that they are amazing, kind, and lovely women.
 They are amazing moms.
 They are my friends.

 By putting our lives (or parts of them) online, I realize we are opening ourselves up to judgment.
 But that doesn’t mean it’s ok to say nasty things about us.
 Constructive criticism and varying opinions are always welcome.
 Always.
 I don’t expect everyone to like me or agree with me but if you don’t like me, why not just unfollow?
 And if disagree with something or have a question, message me.
 Let’s chat.

 Taking the time out of your day to bash people you don’t know with other people you don’t know is sad and cruel.
 If you’re one of them I know you’re reading this and yes – I called what you’re doing sad and cruel.
 Because it is.